-In 2013, Ford sold an F-150 truck every 41 seconds, and if you lined them up end to end, they would have stretched from the Atlantic Ocean to the Pacific.
-This is the story of one of those trucks.
+In 2013, Ford sold one F-150 every 41 seconds.
+If you lined them up bumper to bumper, they would have stretched across the USA from the Atlantic Ocean to the Pacific Ocean.
+One of those trucks was ours.

 Selecting an Airstream tow vehicle is not a simple task.
 Enter search term "airstream tow vehicle" in Google returns enough reading material to keep one busy for months.
 More confusing is the fact that so many experienced owners have worthy advice to digest.
 If you're thinking about entering the Airstream life, the amount of data on towing and tow vehicles is staggering.

 When we made the decision that an Airstream would become a big part of our life, I spent months researching pickup trucks, sway bars, and hitches.
 Armed with my research, I traded an almost new Toyota Highlander Limited, one of the best vehicles I've owned, for a new, 2013 Toyota Tundra Platinum Crewmax.
 The Tundra had rave reviews and more than met the qualifications for the job.
 It had a big V8 engine that was capable of towing the Space Shuttle Endevour across a bridge in California.
 Surely it would tow our little Airstream?